tsg-iitkgp/OnBoarding/Posts/TechTeamFB.md

-Below is the content for the post made for TechTeam 2018 selections.
+Below is the content for the post made for TechTeam 2018 selections through TSG's official facebook page.

 >TL;DR, please fill this form to be part of the TechTeam: http://bit.ly/techteam2019

->Technology Students' Gymkhana is going to form a TechTeam headed by Technology Coordinator in order to build and maintain the future projects such as Institute's Android Application, Grievance Portal and much more.
+>Technology Students' Gymkhana is going to form a TechTeam headed by Technology Coordinator in order to build and maintain future projects such as Institute's Android Application, Grievance Portal and much more.

->A learning packed opportunity with lots of avenues to explore including web-development, android app development, backend programming, reactJS, developer-operations and a lot more.
+>Learning packed opportunity with a plethora of avenues to explore including web-development, android app development, backend programming, reactJS, developer-operations, docker and a lot more.

->If you are going to your second year, and want to have a technical development experience and projects, this is an opportunity for YOU.
-For more information regarding the same, contact @Shivam Kumar Jha or mail at tech.tsgiitkgp@gmail.com
+>If you are going to your second year, and want to have technical development experience and projects, this is an opportunity for YOU.
+For more information regarding the same, contact Shivam Kumar Jha or mail at tech.tsgiitkgp@gmail.com

-The post was made through TSG's official facebook page.